traktuner/networkShareMounter/README.md

 - **User-Friendly menu bar interface:** Users can effortlessly add additional shares through the menu bar, providing flexibility beyond the managed ones.
 - **Background mounting:** Shares are automatically mounted in the background based on network accessibility, requiring no user intervention.
 - **Silent failure handling:** In the event of a mount failure (e.g., unreachable share), no intrusive graphical user interface will appear, ensuring a seamless user experience.
 Depending on the configuration, the Network Share Mounter icon in the menu bar adapts to provide a quick visual indicator of the current status.
+- **Kerberos ticket management:** Serves as a potential alternative to Apple Enterprise Connect, Jamf Connect or NoMAD.
 - **Kerberos and keychain integration:** A Kerberos environment eliminates the need for adding user credentials for mounts, enhancing both security and efficiency.
 Alternatively, user credentials can be securely stored in the user's keychain.
 - **trigger by UNIX signals:** A mount/unmount of the configured shares can be triggered via Unix signals:
    - `kill -SIGUSR1 PID` triggers *unmount* of configured shares
    - `kill -SIGUSR2 PID` triggers *mount* of configured shares
    - (where `PID` is Network Share Mounter's process id)
+- **Using Sparkle for auto-update:** With [Sparkle](https://sparkle-project.org/), the Network Share Mounter can update itself.
+In enterprise environments, this is not always desired, so the automatic update can, of course, be disabled.
+- **Highly configurable:** Especially in the enterprise environment, it is desirable to customize certain features and behaviors to meet specific requirements.

 <img src="Network%20Share%20Mounter%20-%20Screenshot.png" />